 Cleveland Philharmonic Junior Choir - a great singing opportunity for children!

-Cleveland Philharmonic Choir now runs two choirs
+Cleveland Philharmonic Choir now runs two choirs for young people

-The Intermediate Choir enables singers to progress and is for singers in year 8 upwards.
+Vivaldi Voices enables singers to progress and is for singers in year 8 upwards.
 The choir is directed by outstanding choral trainer John Forsyth MBE.
 John was County Music Adviser for Cleveland and led Tees Valley Youth Choir to the final of the BBC Choir of the Year.
 He has a great rapport with young people and, trained by him, children achieve an excellent standard of performance, and a degree of self-confidence, which neither they (nor their parents!) thought possible.
 The accompanist is Andrew Christer.

 New singers are welcome in both choirs now!